amirmahdimajedi/vue-elm-components/README.md

 As your Elm program gets fancier, you will probably need to interact with JavaScript.
 We do this with **ports**.
 Think of these as holes in the side of an Elm program that let you pass messages back-and-forth.

-So maybe we extend our app to allow outsiders to the counter through the `counter` port.
-And maybe we also expose the current count so that the outsider can subscribe to it using the `countChanged` port.
+So let's say we want to extend our app to allow outsiders to modify the counter through the `counter` port.
+And maybe we also expose the current count so that outsiders can subscribe to it using the `countChanged` port.
 You would set it up like this:

 ```html
 <template>